lambda-snail/dotnet-host-example/readme.md

 ```

 Not sure to what extent this would work however or what the best practices are here.
 Do we always use the `Marshal` class
-to prepare ou strings for interop, or are there some scenarios where it is OK to pass "raw" strings like this?
+to prepare our strings for interop, or are there some scenarios where it is OK to pass "raw" strings like this?

 ### Functions for String Marshalling